 - Your 2 fingers will work as a protective barrier for the muscle and tissue.

-- Take your very sharp scissors and line them up on the right spot, pressed against your fingers.
+- Take your scissors and line them up on the right spot, pressed against your fingers.

-- It’s better to have the feathers too long instead of too short, so if you’re not sure, add another 1 inch.
+- It’s better to have the feathers too long rather than too short.

 - Firmly but carefully trim the feathers in a smooth cut.

-- If the scissors are not sharp enough, do not try to pull or wiggle them around on the feather.
-Remove them and try cutting in a fresh stroke
+- If the scissors are not sharp enough, don’t pull or wiggle them around on the feather.

 Bird Behavior After Wing Clipping

 Clipping is more strenuous for your parrot than it is for you.
-The bird may feel stressed, anxious, confused, or even a little angry at your behavior.
-Depending on the bird, reactions will vary from mild to extreme.
+The parrot may feel stressed, anxious, confused, or angry about your behavior.
+Reactions will vary from mild to extreme.
 For example, the parrot may:

-- Try to retreat to its cage as soon as it’s let go
+- Retreat to its cage as soon as it’s let go

-- Try to fight out of the towel as soon as you loosen your grip
+- Fight out of the towel when you loosen your grip

 - Pout and remain quiet